Y3m1A/Google-Text-to-Speech-Converter/README.md

 # Google Text-to-Speech Converter

-A modular text-to-speech converter with checkpoint/resume functionality.
+A simple TTS converter with some interactive features

 ## Usage
-Simply run the tts_converter_main file
+Simply run the tts_converter_main file.
+The instructions will guide your through the process.

+For best use, it is advised to put the .txt files you wish to convert into the same folder as the TTS converter.

 ## Requirements